Noisy Pairing and Partial Supervision for Stylized Opinion Summarization: Napa

 \subsection{Noisy Pairing}

+Noisy Pairing expands the existing pseudo-reviews-summary construction approach to create “noisy” reviews-summary pairs for each summary in the desired writing style by obtaining input reviews similar to the summary.

-To leverage the gold summary $y$ for the entity $e$, which is not paired with the set of reviews for the same entity $\mathcal{R}_e$, we first build the \textit{noisy} reviews-summary pairs.
+To leverage the desired style of summary $y$ for the entity $e$, which is not paired with the set of reviews for the same entity $\mathcal{R}_e$, we first build the \textit{noisy} reviews-summary pairs.
 Specifically, given the summary $y$ for entity $e$, we follow the pseudo data construction approach (\S\ref{sec:preliminary}) to construct the source set of reviews, but we retrieve the reviews from the \textit{different} entity $e' (\neq e)$ with the summary:

 For instance, given a summary of a sushi restaurant, we can use reviews of a steak restaurant to construct a noisy reviews-summary pair as illustrated in Figure~\ref{fig:overview}.
 Then, using the similar approach used in the pseudo data construction, we obtain the final noisy training set $\{(\tilde{\mathcal{X}}', y)\}$.
 In particular, the top 10 noisy reviews-summary pairs of the highest similarity score are retained for each summary.